ophub/amlogic-s9xxx-armbian/README.md

 | -t     | RootfsType | Set the file system type of the ROOTFS partition of the firmware, the default is `ext4` type, and the options are `ext4` or `btrfs` type.
 Such as `-t btrfs` |
 | -n   | CustomName | Set the signature part of the firmware name.
 The default value is empty.
 You can add signatures such as `_server`, `_gnome_desktop` or `_ophub` as needed.
 Do not include spaces when setting custom signatures. |

-- `sudo ./rebuild -d`: Use the default configuration to pack all TV Boxes.
+- `sudo ./rebuild`: Use the default configuration to pack all TV Boxes.
-- `sudo ./rebuild -d -b s905x3 -k 5.10.125`: recommend.
+- `sudo ./rebuild -b s905x3 -k 5.10.125`: recommend.
 Use the default configuration, specify a kernel and a firmware for compilation.
-- `sudo ./rebuild -d -b s905x3_s905d -k 5.10.125_5.15.50`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use `_` to connect.
+- `sudo ./rebuild -b s905x3_s905d -k 5.10.125_5.15.50`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use `_` to connect.
-- `sudo ./rebuild -d -b s905x3 -k 5.10.125 -s 2560`: Use the default configuration, specify a kernel, a firmware, and set the partition size for compilation.
+- `sudo ./rebuild -b s905x3 -k 5.10.125 -s 2560`: Use the default configuration, specify a kernel, a firmware, and set the partition size for compilation.
-- `sudo ./rebuild -d -b s905x3 -v dev -k 5.10.125`: Use the default configuration, specify the model, specify the version branch, and specify the kernel for packaging.
+- `sudo ./rebuild -b s905x3 -v dev -k 5.10.125`: Use the default configuration, specify the model, specify the version branch, and specify the kernel for packaging.
-- `sudo ./rebuild -d -b s905x3_s905d`: Use the default configuration, specify multiple firmware, use `_` to connect. compile all kernels.
+- `sudo ./rebuild -b s905x3_s905d`: Use the default configuration, specify multiple firmware, use `_` to connect. compile all kernels.
-- `sudo ./rebuild -d -k 5.10.125_5.15.50`: Use the default configuration.
+- `sudo ./rebuild -k 5.10.125_5.15.50`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
-- `sudo ./rebuild -d -k 5.10.125_5.15.50 -a true`: Use the default configuration.
+- `sudo ./rebuild -k 5.10.125_5.15.50 -a true`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
 Auto update to the latest kernel of the same series.
-- `sudo ./rebuild -d -t btrfs -s 2560 -k 5.10.125`: Use the default configuration, set the file system to btrfs format and the partition size to 2560MiB, and only compile the armbian firmware with the kernel version 5.10.125.
+- `sudo ./rebuild -t btrfs -s 2560 -k 5.10.125`: Use the default configuration, set the file system to btrfs format and the partition size to 2560MiB, and only compile the armbian firmware with the kernel version 5.10.125.

 ## Use GitHub Actions to build